-First of all, let’s see what 5G is and how it differs from the current standard - 4G.
+Let's take a quick look and first see what 5G is and how it differs from the current standard - 4G.
 This will help us understand why there are many complications associated with 5G.

 In theory, 5G can offer 1000x times the speed of 4G.
 In essence, with good coverage, you can stream 4K videos on your phone, or have a bandwidth of 100 Gb per second.

-Also, unlike 4G towers which project signals in 360°, 5G antennas are very directional.
+Also, unlike 4G towers, which project signals in 360°, 5G antennas are very directional.
 This again leads to lower interference with other signals that are present in the area.

 The low interference factor of 5G means that it can provide good reception to users even when the spectrum is clouded with frequencies.
 This also extends to the multitude of devices that are used within smart cities.